Iran–Iraq War: Air and tanker war

-With the stalemate on land, the air/tanker war began to play an increasingly major role in the conflict.
-The Iranian air force had become very small, with only 20 F-4 Phantoms, 20 F-5 Tigers, and 15 F-14 Tomcats in operation, although Iran managed to restore some damaged planes to service.
-The Iranian Air Force, despite its once sophisticated equipment, lacked enough equipment and personnel to sustain the war of attrition that had developed, and was unable to lead an outright onslaught against Iraq.
+With the stalemate on land, the air/tanker war became more important.
+The Iranian Air Force had become very small, with a limited number of planes, although they managed to restore some damaged planes to service.
+The Air Force, despite its once sophisticated equipment, lacked enough equipment and personnel to sustain the war of attrition that had developed, and was unable to lead an outright onslaught against Iraq.

 The Iraqi Air Force, had originally lacked modern equipment and experienced pilots, but after pleas from Iraqi military leaders, Saddam decreased political influence on everyday operations and left the fighting to his combatants.
 The Soviets began delivering more advanced aircraft and weapons to Iraq, while the French improved training for flight crews and technical personnel and continually introduced new methods for countering Iranian weapons and tactics.
 Iranian ground air defences still shot down many Iraqi aircraft.

-The main Iraqi air effort had shifted to the destruction of Iranian war-fighting capability, primarily Persian Gulf oil fields, tankers, and Kharg Island, and starting in late 1986, the Iraqi Air Force began a comprehensive campaign against Iranian economic infrastructure.
-By late 1987, the Iraqi Air Force could count on direct American support for conducting long-range operations against Iranian infrastructural targets and oil installations deep in the Persian Gulf.
+The main Iraqi air effort had shifted to the destruction of Iranian war-fighting capability, primarily Persian Gulf oil fields, tankers and Kharg Island.
+Starting in late 1986, the Iraqi Air Force began a comprehensive campaign against Iranian economic infrastructure.
+By late 1987, the Iraqi Air Force could count on direct American support for long-range operations against Iranian infrastructural targets and oil installations deep in the Persian Gulf.
 U.S. Navy ships tracked and reported movements of Iranian shipping and defences.
-In the massive Iraqi air strike against Kharg Island, flown on 18 March 1988, the Iraqis destroyed two supertankers but lost five aircraft to Iranian F-14 Tomcats, including two Tupolev Tu-22Bs and one Mikoyan MiG-25RB.
+In the massive Iraqi air strike against Kharg Island, flown on 18 March 1988, the Iraqis destroyed two supertankers but lost five aircraft.